Nearly 1,000 migrating songbirds perish after crashing into windows at Chicago exhibition hall

 The birds swept south over Chicago, following the Lake Michigan shoreline – and right into a maze of illuminated structures, Temple said.

-Pre-dawn rain forced the birds to drop to lower altitudes, where they found the McCormick Center’s lights on, Willard said.
+Pre-dawn rain forced the birds to drop to lower altitudes, where they found McCormick Place’s lights on, Willard said.
 According to the field museum’s count, 964 birds died at the center.
 That’s about 700 more than have been found at the center at any point in the last 40 years, Willard said.
 Members of 33 species died, according to the field museum; most of them were palm and yellow-rumped warblers.

 Window strikes and fatal light attraction are easily preventable, said Anna Pidgeon, an avian ecologist at the University of Wisconsin-Madison.
 Building managers can simply dim their lights, she said, and architects can design windows with markings in the glass that birds can easily recognize.
 People can add screens, paint their windows or apply decals to the glass as well.

-Note: This story has been updated to correct the name of the exhibition center to McCormick Place, not McCormick Center.